boredazfcuk/docker-icloudpd/README.md

 **until_found**: Set this to an integer number to only download the most recently added photos, until *n* number of previously downloaded consecutive photos are found.
 If this variable is not set, it will default to downloading all photos.

-**photo_album**: Set this to the name of an album to only download photos from this album.
+**photo_album**: Set this to the name of an album to only download photos from a single album.
 If this variable is not set, it will default to downloading all photos.

 ## OPTIONAL ENVIRONMENT VARIABLES